Homelessness, housing worry voters in Kingston and the Islands | CBC News

 Parties raise the issues during elections, McTague added, but "once they get in, the story gets forgotten."

-International student Neeraj Nainwal can't vote but as a newcomer discovering the city, he said he's noticed many indigent people.
+International student Neeraj Nainwal can't vote but as a newcomer discovering the city, he said he's noticed the problem.

 "Government needs to make sure homeless people are treated well and they get what they deserve," Nainwal said.

 Michael Peters moved to Kingston two years ago.
-At one point he lived by a main downtown intersection, just south of Artillery Park, where people also camped out, he said.
+At one point he lived by a main downtown intersection just south of Artillery Park, where people also camped out.

 "It is a very frequent occurrence to just see people in distress wandering the streets," Peters said.